d4science/gx-rest/README.md

 ## Deployment

-Notes about how to deploy this on an infrastructure or link to  wiki.
+Notes about how to deploy this component on an infrastructure or link to wiki doc.

 ## Documentation
 See gxRest on [Wiki](https://wiki.gcube-system.org/gcube/GxRest).